Everything You Need to Know About AMP For Email

 Implementing AMP emails does include some initial investment.
 Are the benefits worth this initial setup?
 That depends on your goals.
 Here are a few pros and cons to consider:

 Check Your Email Address List.
 If a company's email list doesn't consist of many Gmail addresses or addresses from other supporting clients, AMP emails may not be a good investment, since few recipients will see the AMP layer.
-Luckily, more email clients are adding AMP support, such as Mail.ru, Yahoo, and AOL.
+Luckily, more email clients are adding AMP support, such as Mail.ru and Yahoo Mail.
 It’s also worth noting Gmail continues to surge in market share — up 25% YOY.
 In fact, Gmail is now the top email client across devices.
 So despite the upfront investment, AMP is worth looking into for the vast majority of brands.

 Assess the Risks vs. Rewards.
 It’s essential to break down the pros and cons for major time investments — especially as an early adopter.
 Let’s review a quick risks versus rewards checklist to support your decision-making process: